anntzer/ipython-autoimport/README.rst

 improvements:

-- Does not rely on re-execution, but instead hooks the user namespace; thus, safe even in the presence of side effects, and works with magics too.
+- Does not rely on re-execution, but instead hooks the user namespace; thus, safe even in the presence of side effects, and works for tab completion and magics too.
 - Learns your preferred aliases (from the history).
 - Suppresses irrelevant chained tracebacks.
 - Auto-imports submodules.